Skip to main content

 File Search & Discovery+

-Pattern-based file search across allowed directories with glob matching for finding files by name, extension, or path pattern.
+Pattern-based file search across allowed directories for finding files by name, extension, or path pattern.

 Use Case:

-Research and analysis agents that need to locate specific files (all .env files, all test files, config files matching a pattern) across a project structure.
+Research and analysis agents that need to locate specific files such as test files or configuration files across a project structure.

 File Metadata Access+

-Retrieve file metadata including size, modification time, creation time, and permissions without reading file contents — useful for agents making decisions based on file properties.
+Retrieve file metadata such as size, timestamps, and permissions without reading file contents, useful for agents making decisions based on file properties.

 Use Case: